 Both of these provisions were included in the Water Quality Protection and Job Creation Act of 2021 when it passed out of committee today with a bipartisan vote of 42-25.

-18 Hits (and a Few Misses) for Conservation in the President’s Proposed Budget
+18 Hits (and a Few Misses) for Conservation in Biden’s Budget

 The annual budget request, which guides Congress on administration priorities, emphasizes natural climate solutions but overlooks some critical Western water quality and quantity conservation efforts